 Christ Church College, Christchurch Cathedral, in Oxford.

 Now that the London Summer Olympics have passed, 2013 is the perfect year to visit England.
+England is a place full of luxury hotels, such as the voco Oxford Spires hotel, so if you enjoy living the life of luxury, Oxford might be the perfect travel destination for you.
 The permanent venues like the aquatics center and stadium, along with the Olympic park, are being converted for public use and will open as the Queen Elizabeth Olympic Park by midsummer.
 Olympic Village, the former athlete basecamp, was converted into an apartment and condo complex, which is now called East Village.
 But don’t spend all your time looking at Olympic venues.
 London, and England as a whole, is famous for so much more, such as literature, history, architecture, and even fish and chips.
+One of the best ways to see more of England – and beyond – is by ship.
+Why not extend your stay with one of the many cruise deals from southampton?